 Many home buyers often ask when and at what time frame the earnest money, down payment, and closing costs are due during the home buying process.
 Bottom line is that all the costs above are the costs required to purchase a home.
-But home buyers should understand the distinction of the three costs.
+But homebuyers should understand the distinction between the three costs.

 When Is The Earnest Money Paid During Home Buying Process

 Earnest money serves as a good-faith deposit by the home buyers.
 The larger the earnest money, the more skin in the game buyers have.
-Larger earnest money deposits shows strength of the buyers.
-Home buyers will larger earnest money deposits often get the bid in multiple offer situations.
+Larger earnest money deposits show the strength of the buyers.
+Homebuyers will larger earnest money deposits often get the bid in multiple offer situations.

 Karry Razik, a top producing Illinois licensed real estate agent said the following with regards to earnest money deposits: